 • notifies law enforcement if the APS specialist, APS supervisor, or subject matter expert (SME) have cause to believe abuse, neglect, or financial exploitation constitutes a criminal offense under any law.

 2260 Alleged Victim Refuses to Cooperate With APS Investigation

-2421 Procedure for Assessing Indicators of a Lack of Capacity to Refuse or Consent to or Refuse Protective Services
+2421 Procedure for Assessing Indicators of a Lack of Capacity to Consent When the Client Refuses or Withdraws From Protective Services

 2423 Procedure for Seeking Medical or Mental Health Evaluations